 The same goes for sliding – forcing players, who are not comfortable sliding feet first, is not good baseball coaching.
-Some players are comfortable going in headfirst and others feet first.
+Some players are comfortable going in headfirst and other players feet first.
 At one of the early practices of the season, youth baseball coaches should explain the various sliding techniques, including feet first and headfirst sliding, and then have players practice the method they are most comfortable, allowing for experimentation for those unsure of which method they like best.
 As implied, just because a coach slid a certain way, and believes that is the best way to slide, coaches should allow players to develop the sliding technique that is most comfortable for them.

 Advanced baseball players should know more than one sliding technique to avoid tags.
-Additionally, all players should slide feet first into home at the higher levels of baseball, when catchers can block the base, so they avoid possible head or neck injuries.
+Additionally, all players should slide feet first into home at the higher levels of baseball, when catchers can block the base, so they prevent possible head or neck injuries.

 Baseball Sliding Techniques to Learn

-- Straight in bent leg slide – this is the most basic slide.
-Most players feel more comfortable with one leg going in straight and that is fine to avoid injury, but being able to slide with either leg the straight one is most valuable.
+- Straight in bent-leg slide – this is the most basic slide.
+Most players feel more comfortable with one leg going in straight, and that is fine to avoid injury, but being able to slide with either leg the straight one is most valuable.

-- Pop up slide – the pop up slide is simply a continuation of the bent leg slide, when players continue up to running position after the slide.
+- Pop up slide – the pop-up slide is simply a continuation of the bent leg slide, when players continue up to running position after the slide.
 This method allows runners to slide late, the desired way, without over sliding the base and puts runners in position to advance quickly to the next base.

 - The fade away slide is another form of the bent leg slide that is useful for avoiding tags, especially when players can go right or left, depending on the fielder’s positioning.

-- The hook slide – similar to the bent leg slide but more difficult to perfect, as the runner has one leg straight as the leg closest to the base hooks the bag on the edge.
+- The hook slide.
+Similar to the bent leg slide but more difficult to perfect, as the runner has one leg straight as the leg closest to the base hooks the bag on the edge.

 - Slide by closest hand grabs base – at times when the fielder has the base blocked it may be necessary to slide to the side of bag and try to touch it with the hand closest to the base.
 This one works best at home plate as the runner does not have to stay on home base, just touch it as they go by.